Input

 putStrLn ("I'm sorry you are at " ++ ratingString)

-Here the <- operator unpacks an IO String into a String.
-If we want the rating as an Int, we must unpack it to a String first and then use the read function to convert the String to an Int.
-Outside a do block, in a pure context, we would write this conversion expression:
+Suppose we want the rating as an Int to do math on it.
+We must unbox it to a String first and then use the read function to convert the String to an Int.
+Outside of a do block, in a pure context, we would write this conversion expression:

 Haskell